-This tool organises the contents of an Openvswitch switch - such as bridges, ports and flows - into a filesystem structure to make it easy to query using conventional tools like find, ls and grep as well as some built-in tools such application-specific queries e.g. for Openstack and tools to build ovs-appctl ofproto/trace commands.
+Organise Openvswitch switch contents - bridges, ports, flows etc - into a filesystem structure to make it easy to query either using built-in commands or conventional tools like find and grep.
+Built-in tools exist to query Openstack and build ovs-appctl ofproto/trace commands.

-You can run ovs-stat on a host running openvswitch or against a sosreport containing ovs data (i.e. sos_commands/openvswitch must exist).
-The result is a "dataset" - a sysfs-style representation of the switch - along with a summary of key attrbutes.
+Use ovs-stat on a host running openvswitch or a sosreport containing ovs data (requires openvswitch and networking plugin output).
+The result is a "dataset" - a sysfs-style representation of the switch - along with a summary of key attributes.
 This structure can then be queried manually or by using the built-in queries provided.
 It can also be viewed as a tree using the --tree command or exported as a tarball.
-Each dataset is keyed by hostname so that you can build a dataset from multiple hosts to allow searching across them.
+Each dataset is keyed by hostname so that you can build a catalog of datasets from multiple hosts to allow searching across them.

 NOTE: a recent version of snapd is needed to get latest support for ovs interface hence why we use the snap version since distro apt package may not be sufficient.

 sudo snap install ovs-stat

 NOTE: the above interfaces are needed for a live ovs.
 If analysing sosreport data and your sosreport lives on a separate/remote filesystem you only need the following:

 sudo snap connect ovs-stat:removable-media